 Decisions that affect the natural environment’s air, water, or public lands, almost inevitably affect the health and well-being of all species—humans and nonhumans alike—that depend on them.
 Environmental protections like NEPA recognize this and help to ensure that the air we breathe and the water we drink remains clean and free of harmful pollutants.

-If a local or state government wanted to build a waste incinerator in a residential area, for example, the NEPA review process would likely identify significant long-term dangers to the health of the local community and propose alternatives that minimize the project’s harmful pollution.
 Although NEPA does not require agencies to select the least environmentally harmful alternative or to elevate environmental concerns above others, it does make it harder for federal agencies to use mumbo-jumbo and bureaucratic dodges to rush ill-advised projects into operation by ensuring that major federal actions will comply with critical regulations like the Clean Air and Clean Water Acts before construction begins.
 The result?
 A reduction in exposure to pollutants, lower rates of cancer and other chronic illnesses across the board, and fuller lives lived.

 Our fight for healthy communities involves strengthening NEPA standards and protections and holding polluters accountable when in three key issue areas:

 One in three Americans lives in communities where the air is unsafe to breathe because of pollution.
 Dirty air persists because some polluters refuse to clean up toxic air emissions, despite the availability of proven pollution control technology.

 Water pollution is a nationwide problem that threatens our drinking water supplies, food sources and beloved forms of recreation.
 Treasured waters are at risk from pollution and industry water grabs and can no longer support the needs of people or wildlife.